(805 ILCS 180/15-5)

 a low-profit limited liability company undertakes when organized under Section 1-26;

-and fair dealing under subsection (d) of Section 15-3, but the operating agreement may determine the standards by which the performance of the member's duties or the exercise of the member's rights is to be measured;
+covenant of good faith and fair dealing under subsection (d) of Section 15-3, but the operating agreement may determine the standards by which the performance of the member's or manager's duties or the exercise of the member's or manager's rights is to be measured;

 (8) eliminate, vary, or restrict the priority of a